Patria, México, febrero veintitrés,

 After that, Madero was sent to San Luis Potosí and held prisoner restricted to City limits.
 Díaz instrumented in October a pantomime to send Madero to Jail and instructed Colonel Samuel García Cuéllar, in México City, to telegraph San Luis Military garrison orders to re-arrest Madero.
 The telegrapher, José H. Portillo, maderista at the time, sent the message to San Luis where the receiver telegrapher, Rubén Durán, another maderista, warned Madero.
 He sneaked from the city on October 5th, heading the border and reaching San Antonio, TX, where he was received by the anti-reelection party adepts and promulgated, the so called Plan de San Luis Potosí.
 In the northern side of the Border, Madero´s people moved frenetically to get weapons and money to support the fight they were about to begin.

+Here is a glimpse of the emerging involvement of some Americans in the saga of the revolution.
 As I said in the beginning, Mexican revolution was dated to begin at November the 20th but, as a matter of fact, it began seven days before, when Toribio Ortega Ramírez, Cuchillo Parado, Chihuahua´s anti-reelection leader knew of the movement of Federal Army troops moving to his hometown and made a revolt in this little sierra city and head the mountains immediately.[7]

 General Toribio Ortega Ramírez